 Students who are admitted into the M.Arch.
 Program are informed in their letters of admission of the level at which they will enter the Core Studio Sequence.
 Based on the evidence submitted in the portfolio, the student's status in relation to the prerequisites and requirements of the studio sequence is determined.
 Placement into a more advanced studio is not done by application or petition, but is determined by a faculty committee during the admissions process.
-Students may be required to take the studio prerequisite, Architecture S1020W-Architectural representation: introduction, at Columbia during the summer.
 A limited number of students may receive advanced standing points for Architecture A4001 and A4002-Core studio, I and II, thereby reducing the required studio sequence to two years.
 After the student's status has been determined by the M.Arch.
 Committee on Admission, it is not subject to further review by the Graduate School of Architecture, Planning, and Preservation.
 No subsequent petitions for advanced standing in design studio courses are considered.
 Students who are placed into advanced studios should consult with the admissions office about their curriculum.